Suited to regions: | All regions |

 Growth rate | Slow |

-Commonly known as Box Hedge, this shrub is commonly used in English and formal gardens as a low hedge.
+Buxus sempervirens, commonly known as Boxwood or Box Hedge, is commonly used in English and formal gardens as a low hedge.
 This evergreen produces masses of small, dark green leaves which are held densely on short stems.
-Left untrimmed it will eventually grow to 1 m tall and the same wide but is often trimmed to much smaller sizes.
-This shrub performs best when planted in full sun or partial shade on a well-drained, semi-sheltered site.
-It is tolerant of most soil types, except at the extremes of wet and dry, frost, cool climates, and coastal conditions.
-This Buxus is most commonly trimmed into a small hedge, used for topiary, or maintained in a container.
-Space plants 20 cm apart for hedging.
+Left untrimmed it will eventually grow to 1 m tall and the same wide but is often trimmed into a hedge about 30-75 cm tall.
+In NZ it performs best when planted in full sun or partial shade on a well-drained, semi-sheltered site.
+Boxwood plants are tolerant of frost, cool climates, coastal environments, and most soil types, except the extremes of wet and dry.
+Buxus sempervirens is commonly trimmed into a small hedge for borders, used for topiary, or maintained in a container.
+Box hedges are a fantastic feature in high-end gardens across NZ.
+The ideal spacing for a Buxus sempervirens hedge in NZ is 20 cm apart.